Azure/aks-engine/examples/addons/container-monitoring/README.md

 # Container-monitoring add-on

+> Note: If more than one AKS engine cluster planned to configure to the same Azure Log Workspace then preferred option to use Helm chart to onboard the container monitoring add-on.
+Refer [azuremonitor-containers](https://github.com/helm/charts/tree/master/incubator/azuremonitor-containers) to onboard monitoring addon to the AKS Engine clusters using HELM chart.

 This is the Container-monitoring add-on.
 This add-on requires Azure Log Analytics Workspace GUID and key in Base64 encoded form.
 If you don't have Azure Log Analytics workspace, please create one by following the instructions in https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-quick-create-workspace.
 > Note: Workspace GUID and Key MUST be in Base-64 encoded.